xyonox/Weather-CLI/README.md

 ## Current limitations

 - The application provides a forecast for up to seven days (168 hours).
-- WMO weather codes are displayed as numbers and are not translated into descriptions such as "sunny" or "rain".
 - API errors and malformed API responses are only handled partially.
 - The application requires a Geoapify API key for every location search.
 - There are currently no automated tests.
 - The forecast output is intentionally wide and is best viewed in a terminal window with sufficient horizontal space.

-## Possible next steps

-- Translate WMO weather codes into readable descriptions.